svincloud/bpoil_docker_postgres_with_data/REQ.md

 - Use of Spring boot or vertx
 - Reactive libraries to access database - r2dbc, io.vertx.pgclient
-- Reactive implementation of api
+- Reactive implementation of api - spring reactor, rxjava

 ## How to submit your exercise